-Chapter Challenge: Students create a crime scene and prepare evidence that requires the use of at least three forensic chemistry techniques to solve the crime.
+Chapter Challenge: Students create a crime scene and prepare the evidence that requires the use of at least three forensic chemistry techniques to solve the crime.

-Students use density to identify a sample of glass and then experience chemiluminescence as they use luminol to test for blood. using a flowchart, they identify six white powders and use doublereplacement and an oxidation-reduction reaction to develop invisible fingerprints on paper.
+Students use density to identify a sample of glass and then experience chemiluminescence as they use luminol to test for blood. using a flowchart, they identify six white powders and use double replacement and an oxidation-reduction reaction to develop invisible fingerprints on paper.
 To identify a piece of metal left at the crime scene and to etch a serial number, students use the metal-activity series.
 Finally, they use paper chromatography to separate black ink and learn about separation methods of mixtures.